kempspo/kempblog-v2/content/blog/docker.md

     ![](../images/docker/partsofdockerfile.png)

     You can make a lot of customizations to your Dockerfile and how it's run.
-Checkout the documentation at [docs.docker.com](https://docs.docker.com/engine/reference/builder/)
+Check out the documentation at [docs.docker.com](https://docs.docker.com/engine/reference/builder/)

 3. Build the image by running `docker build -f Dockerfile --cache-from <image_cache> --tag <image_name> .`.
    Building the image is simple.
 All you need to do is run the `docker build` command.
 You can also pass different flags to it such as specifying which Dockerfile to use or what to tag the image with.
-Checkout all the possible options on their [documentation](https://docs.docker.com/engine/reference/commandline/build/)
+Check out all the possible options on their [documentation](https://docs.docker.com/engine/reference/commandline/build/)

     A tip is to use the build-cache to making building new images much faster.
 This is the very reason why we put our code at the end of the Dockerfile.
 It is because Docker will use the build cache while it can until it detects a new change.